merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

-# Tentative parametric approach (edited the 12/09/2025)
+# Tentative parametric approach

-The example of Appa’s parametric GPU model ([Appa GPU Build](https://appalca.github.io/in_depth/appa_build_in_depth.html)) has been added to the wiki to help identify necessary adaptations.
-The process is now listed under the [GPU product page](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu) of the wiki.
-There are now two parallel GPU processes:
+[edited the 12/09/2025] The example of Appa’s parametric GPU model ([Appa GPU Build](https://appalca.github.io/in_depth/appa_build_in_depth.html)) has been added to the wiki to help identify necessary adaptations.
+This process is now listed under the [GPU product page](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu) of the wiki.
-- The Appa GPU process
-- The ps_gpu_loubet process described in the paper “Life cycle assessment of ICT in higher education”

 In the [Appa GPU process branch](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/ps_nvidia_ai_gpu_chip_parameter_appa), the wiki page structure was updated as follow to handle the parametric model:
 -	New “Parameters” section: List of the input parameter names.
 -	New “parameters” field: Added to the metadata following a process name in the “Consumption” section.
 -	New “Impact Flow” section: Allows for impact formulas based on parameters (e.g., see [logic_wafer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/ps_logic_wafer_manufacturing)).